-However, every time I dig a little bit deeper, “doesn’t work” really ends up meaning, “Well, I tried it for two weeks.
+However, every time I dig deeper, “doesn’t work” means, “Well, I tried it for two weeks.
 Dropped $500.
 But didn’t see any results.”

 You see the problem, right?

-While it might be cliche, the old truism is — well — true: “It takes money to make money.”
-Simply “trying out” one so-called success method at a time, dipping your toes in but not actually investing in it — i.e., putting your money where your mouth is — is a sure way to sign your own real estate investor death warrant.
+While it might be cliche, the old truism is true: “It takes money to make money.”
+Simply “trying out” one so-called success method at a time, dipping your toes in but not investing in it — i.e., putting your money where your mouth is — is a sure way to sign your real estate investor death warrant.

-Ironically, this same fatal mistake kills even more real-estate investors when it comes to the act of investing itself.
+Ironically, this same fatal mistake kills even more real-estate investors when investing itself.

-It’s strange to think but many people still expect to get something out of nothing.
-That’s one of the reasons a lot of folks get involved in real estate investing.
+It’s strange to think, but many still expect to get something out of nothing.
+That’s one of the reasons many folks get involved in real estate investing.
 As BiggerPocket’s points out, “How can I get started in Real Estate Investing if I don’t have any money?” is one of the most common questions they get asked.

 And their answer?